-Girl Scout troops.
+Cookie Booths are a time-honored tradition for many Girl Scout troops.
 It's a great opportunity for Girl Scouts to meet new customers and build people and money management skills.
 As our world continues to evolve, Cookie Booths do too.
-Cookie Entrepreneurs can demonstrate this Cookie Season and we know together as a community we've got this!
+Cookie Entrepreneurs can demonstrate this Cookie Season what it means to be a Cookie Boss and learn new skills each step of the way.

-Council-scheduled Cookie Booth dates February 23 - March 31, 2024.
+Council-scheduled Cookie Booth dates February 21 - March 30, 2025.